 Check for bark cracks.
 EAB larvae tunneling under the bark can cause the bark to split open, revealing the larval (S-shaped) tunnels underneath.

 Contact a professional.
-If you feel your ash tree may be infested with EAB, contact a licensed tree care professional, the City Forestry voicemail hotline, 763-717-4065 or email firstname.lastname@example.org, or the MDA at email@example.com or 888-545-6684 (voicemail).
+If you feel your ash tree may be infested with EAB, contact a licensed tree care professional (click here for a list of licensed contractors), the City Forestry voicemail hotline, 763-717-4065, or email email@example.com, or the MDA at firstname.lastname@example.org or 888-545-6684 (voicemail).

 Emerald ash borer larvae kill ash trees by tunneling under the bark and feeding on the part of the tree that moves nutrients up and down the trunk.
 Ash trees are often killed in about four years, although it can take as little as two years.
 Minnesota is highly susceptible to the destruction caused by this invasive insect.
 The state has approximately one billion ash trees, the most of any state in the nation.

-The biggest risk of spreading EAB comes from people unknowingly moving firewood or other ash products harboring larvae.
+The biggest risk of spreading EAB is people unknowingly moving firewood or other ash products harboring larvae.
 There are three easy steps residents can take to keep EAB from spreading:

 Don’t transport firewood.
-Buy firewood locally from approved vendors, and burn it where you buy it; and
+Buy firewood locally from approved vendors, burn it where you buy it; and

 Watch your ash trees for infestation.
 If you think your ash tree is infested, go to www.mda.state.mn.us/eab and use the guide “Does my tree have emerald ash borer?”